Arezookhalili/Arezookhalili.github.io/_posts/2024-01-05-Keras-Project-Exercise.md

 ## Categorical Variables

-### Let's List all the columns that are currently non-numeric.
+Here, I Listed all the columns that were non-numeric.

 ```python